Built-ins

 #panic

-prints the given error message and terminates the program immediately.
+panic prints the given error message and terminates the program immediately.

 It is used to report unrecoverable errors.